 In fact, if you’re using Biteable (and we hope you are!) you’re already in good shape.

-Videos made with Biteable are already compressed to the current industry-standard level of 627 kb/s with a resolution of 720p, which is ideal for online sharing.
+Videos made with Biteable are already compressed to the current industry-standard level of 627 kb/s with a resolution of 720p, which is ideal video format for online sharing.